rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/traefik-ingress-example.md

 1. Create a `whoami` example with basic deployment, service, and Ingress objects defined:

   :::note
-  Some Linux distributions don't allow listening to priviliged ports by default, please see the documentation on [Traefik port binding access](https://docs.rancherdesktop.io/getting-started/installation/#traefik-port-binding-access) to authorize ports if necessary.
+  Some Linux distributions don't allow listening to privileged ports by default, please see the documentation on [Traefik port binding access](../getting-started/installation#traefik-port-binding-access) to authorize ports if necessary.
   :::

   ```bash